hande-qmc/hande/documentation/users_guide/hubbard.rst

     The running average of the projected energy.
 This is accumulated from the start of the current calculation (i.e. it is not preserved when a calculation is restarted).
-As such, it does not exclude an equilibriation period and is not always a good estimate of the true mean as a result.
+As such, it does not exclude an equilibration period and is not always a good estimate of the true mean as a result.

     Note that the numerator and denominator are accumulated separately and the